nginxinc/kubernetes-ingress/docs/content/tutorials/custom-listen-ports.md

 ## Changing Default Ports

 By default, NGINX Ingress Controller listens on ports 80 and 443.
-These ports can be changed easily, but modifying the `listen` ports for your NGINX Ingress resources will require the editing of .tmpl files.
+These ports can be changed easily, but modifying the `listen` ports for your NGINX Ingress resources will require the editing of `.tmpl` files.

-If you are using NGINX Ingress Controller CRDs (virtualServer):
+If you are using NGINX Ingress Controller CRDs (VirtualServer):
 - `nginx-plus-virtualserver.tmpl` for NGINX Plus
 - `nginx-virtualserver.tmpl` if using NGINX OSS

-If you are using `ingress` resource you will need to modify:
+If you are using `Ingress` resource you will need to modify:
 - `nginx-plus-ingress.tmpl` if using NGINX Plus
 - `nginx-ingress.tmpl` if using NGINX OSS